 - Pasajul Victoriei (Victoria Passage) – the umbrella street in Old Town.

-- Strada Hanul cu Tei – interesting alley with art studios and boutique shops.
+- Strada Hanul cu Tei – an interesting alley with art studios and boutique shops.

 - Muzeul Micul Paris (Little Paris Museum) – go back in time and see Bucharest’s golden age.